-What you should know about WeChat in 2021; Search MAU reached 500 million
+WeChat users & platform insights 2022

 WeChat Games

-In the past year, the commercial realization of WeChat mini games increased by 20%.
+In 2020, the commercial realization of WeChat mini games increased by 20%.

 Last year, the proportion of male and female users in the distribution of mini games accounted for 50% respectively.
 40% of the users in the first and second-tier cities, and 65% of the users aged 30 and above.